koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ---------------

 <!-- note
-The APIs for side effects are very similar with DOM APIs So if you are faimilar with DOM APIs, you can understand them easily.
+The APIs for side effects are very similar with DOM APIs.
+So if you are faimilar with DOM APIs, you can understand them easily.
 -->